 Remove them from the honey to a strainer or colander, and allow them to drain for only a few minutes.
 Gently transfer the cookies while hot to a large platter or tray, and sprinkle the centers with sesame.

 As you finish soaking other batches of chebakia in the honey, simply drain and add them to the platter in a mound, garnishing each batch with sesame.

 The photo above shows a full batch of the Chebakia Recipe cooling on a large serving platter.
-The batch of cookies weighed about 2 kg, or close to 4 1/2 lbs.
+The batch of cookies weighed about 2 kilograms or close to 4 1/2 pounds.

 Allow the chebakia to cool for several hours before putting them in an airtight container for storage.
 They’ll keep at room temperature for a month or longer, and will freeze well for four or five months.